 Regardless of their own rules, the law says that your employer can only turn down the request for specific reasons, such as the training wouldn’t benefit the business, or they can’t reorganise your work among other staff.

 Prepare your pitch

-So outline how these skills will help your job performance and the company’s bottom line.
-And try to head off objections by suggesting a plan to cover your hours when you study, whether it’s through flexible working or identifying a colleague who is willing to fill in.
+So, you should aim to outline how these new or improved skills will help your job performance and the company’s bottom line.
+Try to head off objections by suggesting a plan to cover your hours when you study, whether it’s through flexible working or identifying a colleague who is willing to fill in.

 Your employer has 28 days to accept your proposal or to hold a meeting to discuss it.
 After the meeting, they’ve got another two weeks to decide.